EPCCed/archer2-intro-to-lammps/_episodes/00-welcome.md

 we take a copy of the information in the etherpad, remove any personally-identifiable information and post this on the course archive page so you should always be able to come back and find any information you found useful.

+> ## Introductions
+>
+> Let's use the etherpad to introduce ourselves.
+Please go to this course's
+> etherpad and let us know the following:
+>  - Your name
+>  - Your place of work
+>  - Whether this is your first time using ARCHER2?
+>  - Whether this is your first time using LAMMPS?
+>  - Why are you interested in learning how to use LAMMPS?
+>  - What systems are you looking to simulate?
+>
+{: .challenge}

 ## Feedback